 1. Ex-lovers: Divorced spouses, former girlfriends and boyfriends.

-2. Ex-business associates: Former customers and employees
+2. Ex-business associates: Former customers and suppliers.

 While such sources can provide useful information, investigators and the media are cautioned that such sources usually have an ax to grind and are looking to promote their particular personal agendas.
 They may have known about the crime during the execution of it, but did not report it.
-Worst yet, they may have participated in the crime and are trying cover up their own wrongdoing by blaming some people and protecting other co-conspirators.
+Worse yet, they may have participated in the crime and are trying to cover up their own wrongdoing by blaming some people and protecting other co-conspirators.